BrewInteractive/authentication-service-nestjs/docs/install_and_deploy.md

 To customize the service, review the [environment variables](https://github.com/BrewInteractive/authentication-service-nestjs/blob/main/docs/environment_variables.md) document.

 > [!NOTE]
-> The database migration that the service needs to run is performed automatically when the project is running.
-You don't need to make an extra pass.
+> The service performs the necessary database migrations automatically when the project starts.
+You don't need to apply migrations to database explicitly.

 ## Deploying With Docker Compose